ParanoidUser/yolo/CHANGEME.md

 70 bottles of rum on the wall, 70 bottles of rum!
 You take one down, you pass it around, 69 bottles of rum on the wall.

+69 bottles of rum on the wall, 69 bottles of rum!
+You take one down, you pass it around, 68 bottles of rum on the wall.

 *to be continued...*